Two popular options for accessing that equity are a reverse mortgage and a Home Equity Line of Credit (HELOC).

 What is a Home Equity Line of Credit?

-A Home Equity Line of Credit (HELOC) is a type of loan that works similar to a credit card.
+A Home Equity Line of Credit (HELOC) is a like a home equity loan that works more like a credit card.
 Borrowers can access funds up to a predetermined limit and pay them back with interest.
 Funds can be repaid and borrowed multiple times from the same account.

 A HELOC is a second mortgage, and your home is used as collateral for the funds.
-It’s important to be aware that if payments are not kept up, foreclosure of the property could result.
+It’s important to be aware that if payments are not kept up, the property could be foreclosed on.

 HELOCs typically come with a variable interest rate.
 The credit limit that a homeowner is eligible for depends on the amount of equity they have in their home.
 However, lenders can vary in how much they are willing to loan out.
 The amount of money that can be borrowed is set by the lender and will usually vary from 50-80% of the appraised value.

-HELOC borrowers are able to access the funds allocated to them by either using a credit card or checks linked to their HELOC account.
+HELOC borrowers can access the funds allocated to them using a credit card or checks linked to their HELOC account.
 In most circumstances, the draw period of a HELOC lasts for 10 years.

 Homeowners are responsible for making monthly interest payments on the money borrowed from the HELOC.
 Interest is only incurred on the funds that are used.